 The second criterion is great personal and political strength, which is necessary if the president is to impose such a policy on a difficult and reluctant organization.
 Such strength is also need to maintain substantial support from both recipient and donor governments.
 Nobody benefits from another president being effectively ousted by the staff, which happened with Paul Wolfowitz in 2007.
 The legitimacy of the president would rise if the requirement of American citizenship was ended, but it would be even better to abandon any affirmative action and opt for meritocracy.
 The candidates should present themselves openly, as Jeffrey Sachs so appropriately has done, rather than being imposed by the US Treasury, a strategy which has fortunately not presented any candidate as yet.

-One Response to “The World Bank’s Next President Must Arrest Its Institutional Decline”
+11 Responses to “The World Bank’s Next President Must Arrest Its Institutional Decline”

 Our world could do without one more ineffective layer of bureaucracy kept alive in these particularly difficult times.
 There are far more important, extremely complex issues facing each and every nation that are continuously, and subtly I might add, being slid further down the road simply while those who should know better are busy adding empty-filled notches to their resume.